croessi/Udacity_Tensorflow/README.md

 - **VideoReader.cpp/h**
   - **VideoReaderClass** accepting a filename as input - decode is doing with OpenCV//FMPEG
    - Methods to Start and Stop the Grabber thread
-   - Grabber is always tryeing to keep 3 frames in buffer
+   - Grabber fetches 3 frames and stores them in the framebuffer

 # Know Issues
-- [ ] no suitable usa case found to use promise and future to pass data from a worker thread to a parent thread
+- [ ] no suitable use case found to use promise and future to pass data from a worker thread to a parent thread
 - [ ] pointers and mallocs from tensorflow C API to be replaced with smart pointers and vectors - did not work at the first try